MSCantrell/RedRumRunner/prompt_plan.md

 2. Create mechanics for how visibility is updated:
    - Ships have a visibility radius
    - Terrain affects visibility (e.g., mountains block line of sight)
-   - Time of day affects visibility distance
+   - Use tcod's FOV algorithms to calculate visibility efficiently
-3. Implement rendering for different visibility states
+3. Implement rendering for different visibility states using tcod:
+   - Unexplored areas shown as dark/black
+   - Previously explored areas shown as dimmed
+   - Currently visible areas shown at full brightness
 4. Add a system for revealing areas through events/information

 Integrate this with our existing world rendering to show how the map reveals as the player explores.
 Only information in visible or previously explored areas should be accessible to the player.
+Add utility functions for checking visibility status.
 ```

-### Phase 3: Player and Ships
+## Phase 3: Player and Ships

-#### Prompt 9: Player Entity and Starting Ship
+### Prompt 9: Player Entity and Starting Ship

 ```
 For our RedRumRunner game, implement the player entity and starting ship: